Information on countries and self-isolation requirements for people arriving in Estonia

 - members of a foreign delegation arriving in Estonia for a work meeting at the invitation of a state authority or local government authority

 - providers of healthcare or other services necessary for dealing with an emergency

 - people who are directly involved in the international carriage of goods and passengers, including crew or ship’s crew members serving an international means of transport and persons providing repair, warranty work or maintenance of the means of transport

 - people who serve travel groups and are directly involved in the provision of passenger transport services

 - people whose purpose of arrival in Estonia is related to ensuring the continuity of a vital service

 - people whose arrival in Estonia is related to work on the maintenance, repair, warranty or information and communication technology of the equipment of an enterprise operating in Estonia, if it is necessary to ensure the operation of the enterprise

 - people who are immediately passing through the territory of Estonia in order to reach their country of residence

-- people whose direct descendant or ascendant or relative or spouse is an Estonian national, holder of an Estonian residence permit or the right of residence
+- people whose direct descendant or ascendant or close relative or spouse is an Estonian national, holder of an Estonian residence permit or the right of residence

 - all those who have received a special permit to enter the country from the Police and Border Guard Board.
 The application must be sent to email@example.com.
 The application for permission to cross the border in exceptional circumstances can be found here.
 The purpose of the special permit is to enable third-country nationals to apply for authorisation to cross the external border for the purpose of entering Estonia, especially for family reasons, e.g. funerals, weddings, illness of a family member, an essential meeting with a family member, etc. A foreign national who has been admitted to Estonia on the basis of a special permit is subject to a general movement restriction and may not leave his or her permanent place of residence or place of stay within 10 days.